-Nowadays, technology has become a strategic element in every organization since its management is the key to creating and consolidating competitive advantages in a market or a sector.
+Nowadays, technology has become a strategic element in every organization.
+Technology management is key in creating and consolidating competitive advantages in a market sector.
 Technology acquisition processes are an essential source of ideas for creativity and the gradual incorporation of technological innovation opportunities in an organization.

-There are different models of technological management and innovation, which can be classified according to the original source of innovation, the source of technological need, etc. These may include:
+There are different models of technology management and innovation, which can be classified according to the original source of innovation, the source of technological need, etc. These may include:

 - Closed innovation: Emerging technology is fully developed by the organization, without interference from any other external agents.